(Revised April 2015)

 Typically entering students can demonstrate this background through previous course work.
 A solid background for the program would include the following courses:

 Many students lack one or two of these courses.
-In this case, your admission letter may state requirements to supplant your background in addition to the requirements listed in the Degree Requirements section.
+In this case, your admission letter may state requirements to supplement your background in addition to the requirements listed in the Degree Requirements section.
 Once these requirements have been completed, you will be advanced to candidacy for the Master's Degree.
 Students satisfying all the above requirements will normally be advanced to candidacy upon being granted admission.

 All applicants must demonstrate a solid background before being admitted.
 Only applicants demonstrating at least the equivalent of two of CS121, CS124, and CS125 and a reasonable background in mathematics will be considered for admission.